 Welcome to my website!

-I am a third-year Ph.D. candidate and a James M. and Cathleen D. Stone Ph.D.
+I am a fourth-year Ph.D. candidate and a James M. and Cathleen D. Stone Ph.D.
 Scholar in Inequality and Wealth Concentration in the Department of Government at Harvard University.
-I am affiliated with the Center for American Political Studies, the Institute for Quantitative Social Science, and the WCFIA Canada Program.
+I am affiliated with the Stone Program in Wealth Distribution, Inequality, and Social Policy, the Center for American Political Studies, the Institute for Quantitative Social Science, and the Weatherhead Canada Program.

 I am a Mexican-born French Canadian studying American politics.
 I am also a 1.5-generation immigrant and first-generation student.
 Before coming to Harvard, I received excellent research training at l'Université de Montréal, where I was a member of the Research Chair in Electoral Studies and the Centre for the Study of Democratic Citizenship

 In my spare time, you can likely catch me on a very long walk around the Boston area.
-I enjoy cooking and baking, architecture, the violin, 1960s Judy Garland, and strong female leads.
+I enjoy cooking and baking, architecture, classical music, the X Files, 1960s Judy Garland, and strong female leads.